virtualagc/virtualagc/yaShuttle/yaHAL-S/PALMAT.md

 * Any Python list of floats or integers (for HAL/S `VECTOR` types) or rectangular list of lists of floats or integers (for HAL/S `MATRIX` types).
 * Any Python dictionary for HAL/S `STRUCTURE`s.
 * Any Python rectangular tuple [of tuples [of tuples [...] ] ] for an `ARRAY`.
+* The Python `None` is for an unitialized value in a PALMAT instruction `fetch`, `store`, etc.
+* Python sets, to which there's no corresponding datatype in HAL/S can appear on the computation stack as well:
-* A Python `None` is used to mark the beginning of a variable-length list of operands.
+    * `{ 'sentinel' }` is used to mark the beginning of a variable-length list of operands.
 (There is rare any need for such a thing, but it is used to begin list of subscripts.)
+    * TBD

 ### PALMAT Instructions 1: Arithmetic